GrahamPaasch/apeman/README.md

 ## Goals of APEMAN

+Starting with...

+1. eslint
+2. python black
+3. html beautifier
+4. apexsql plan

-Starting with eslint, python black, html beautifier, and all of their dependencies and plugins...
+and all of their dependencies and plugins...

 manually experiement with writing a prompt, that produces an output from any LLM, that successfully...